 Nevada is home to 9 volcanoes, all of which are either dormant or extinct.
 The risk of volcanoes in the state is not an eruption but rather volcanic ash from eruptions in California in Oregon that could blow into Nevada and cause damage to flying aircraft.

 Volcanic activity within the state includes volcanic fields with steam vents, hot springs, fumaroles, hydrothermal and geothermal activity.
 The most touristic and popular place perhaps is Steamboat Springs.
 While it hasn’t experienced an eruption during the Holocene Era, it’s considered active because of the underground activity.

 When it comes to natural disasters, it’s better to be safe than sorry.
 Be sure to check out the following resources to help you become fully equipped for any natural disaster that can occur in Nevada.

 - Getting help after a disaster has occurred may be different in each state and depending on the nature of the event.
-For the state of Nevada, you may want to contact the Division of Emergency Management for more information.
+For the state of Nevada, you can contact the Division of Emergency Management for more information.

 I hope you enjoyed learning about natural disasters in Nevada.

 We created an in-depth resource with guides, templates, and checklists that will allow you to customize your emergency plan according to your specific needs.
 Click here to get started!